Photostat copy of letters from Percy Wellesley Chapman to his mother, 5 April 1915 to 1 February 1917 - Part 2

 fact that all lights must be out at night

-and for that business like [[?]] little
+and fo that business like perky little

-destroyer I would be free. but let me talk
+destroyer I would be free.
+But let me talk

 place but that you may no longer say,

-"why has Bob forgotten us" Why does he always
+"why has Bob forgotten us."

 out of mind" When I came back from the